Beginning of the Hospital Era:

 my exercise and calorie intake again.
 Even with the non-lactose diet, I experienced stomache bloating and cramping rather

 frequently.
-Both myself and my nutritionist were puzzled.
-I continued through these times and kept myself motivated.
+Both myself, my doctors and my nutritionist were puzzled.
+I continued through these times and kept

-80's weigned, I found it harder to get the energy to workout.
-Although I loved the 'pump' of exercising, I noticed that
+me.
+As the 80's weigned, I found it harder to get the energy to workout.
+Although I loved the 'pump' of exercising,

-chest I had.
-I never thought that Marfans was as complicated as it was or that my body could be sending me signals.
+and the sunken chest I had.
+I never thought that Marfans was as complicated as it was or that my body could be sending

-All I knew was that Abraham Lincoln had Marfans and he was healthy as an ox.
+me signals.
+All I knew was that Abraham Lincoln had Marfans and he was supposedly healthy as an ox.